huijjj/sponge/writeups/assn4.md

 Assignment 4 Writeup
 =============

-My name: [your name here]
+My name: 정희종

-My POVIS ID: [your povis id here]
+My POVIS ID: hui0213

-My student ID (numeric): [your student id here]
+My student ID (numeric): 20190846

-This assignment took me about [n] hours to do (including the time on studying, designing, and writing the code).
+This assignment took me about 7 hours to do (including the time on studying, designing, and writing the code).

 If you used any part of best-submission codes, specify all the best-submission numbers that you used (e.g., 1, 2): []